KaranveerB/moonlight-userChrome/README.md

 ## Support
 There is a fair chance you'll come across bugs or mistakes as I don't know CSS, I haven't read the docs for custom CSS in Firefox, and I haven't read all of the origial code.
 Please report any problems to me and I will try my best to fix them with my limited knowledge.

+### Known Bugs
+- Tab bar does not hide when fullscreened

 ---
 This is the unmodified version of the original developer's support message:
 ## Support